Reginald Stewart (conductor): Life and career

 Stewart is best remembered as the conductor of the Baltimore Symphony Orchestra (1942-1952) and the head of the Peabody Conservatory (1941-1958).
 In 1933 he founded the Toronto Bach Choir and in 1934 he founded the Toronto Philharmonic Orchestra.
 Stewart resigned from his conducting posts with both ensembles after accepting a position with Peabody in 1941.

-In 1962 Stewart became an artist-in-residence at the Music Academy of the West in Santa Barbara, California where he ultimately became chair of the piano department.
+In 1962 Stewart became an artist-in-residence at the Music Academy of the West in Montecito, California where he ultimately became chair of the piano department.
 He remained in Santa Barbara until his death at the age of 84 in July 1984.